cybertheory/caspr/README.md

 Caspr attempts to design its components to encapsulate HTML elements and give Jaspr more of a flutter-like feel.
 Much like Flutter widget libraries handle most of the low-level intricacies of app development out of the box.

 ## Target
-If you are a Flutter developer, with minimal HTML/CSS experience and need a SSR or SSG website, or just a client-side app with good SEO, and Flutter Web is not working for you, Caspr is for you!
+If you are a Flutter developer, with minimal HTML/CSS experience, need a SSR or SSG website, or just a client-side app with good SEO, and Flutter Web is not working for you, Caspr is for you!
 We want to make using Jaspr and HTML website/app creation more approachable for beginners especially those coming from Flutter.

 ## Caspr does this by